top of page

 FERRY TRIPS:

 We even took him on a ferry.
 It worked beautifully in car seat mode, and he actually seemed to enjoy the trip.
-I honestly think he picked up this whole love of moving around because of how comfortable he has been in the Doona from day one.
+I think he picked up this whole love of moving around because of how comfortable he has been in the Doona from day one.
 I always remind friends that babies adapt to your lifestyle if you give them the chance.

 Uber rides have been a breeze.
 We have probably taken more than fifty rides by now, and every single driver has been blown away by how quickly we get in and out of the car.
 The switch from stroller to car seat and back takes seconds, and I always tell the drivers they do not need to help with anything since there is no trunk situation to worry about.
 It has made getting around town incredibly easy.